stang149/3601-S16-lab5_json-data-processing/README.md

 - Use Socket.io = ``yes``

 ## Sample data
 You are provided with sample data that can be used to initialize your test database.
-Place this file into the config directory (next to mongo.js), and it will be used to seed your database.
+Place this file into the/server/config/environment directory, and it will be used to seed your database.

 ## User Stories
 You should add these as issues and milestones on your github repository to help keep track of them.